aps-unip/twofish/README.md

 - coloque a key no campo key
 - coloque a string criptografada no espaco

-Altere o algoritmo para Twofish e o Mode para CBC
+Altere o algoritmo para Twofish e o Mode para ebc

 Marque o `Decode the input using Base64`